 Search by Name

-The first and last name fields are self-explanatory.
 The Corporate Name is the name under which the taxes are paid.
 The Business Name is the name of the business.
 Example: Denali Foods Inc is the corporate name of the business - Fred Meyer.

 Search by Location